 Important!
 If you aren't reasonable happy about atomic orbitals and electronic structures you should follow these links before you go any further.

 Defining first ionisation energy

-The first ionisation energy is the energy required to remove the most loosely held electron from one mole of gaseous atoms to produce 1 mole of gaseous ions each with a charge of 1+.
+The first ionisation energy is the energy required to remove one mole of the most loosely held electrons from one mole of gaseous atoms to produce 1 mole of gaseous ions each with a charge of 1+.

 This is more easily seen in symbol terms.

 It is the energy needed to carry out this change per mole of X.

 Worried about moles?
 Don't be!
 For now, just take it as a measure of a particular amount of a substance.
 It isn't worth worrying about at the moment.